sameer/purisa.me/content/blog/testing_hdl_on_github/index.md

 +++
-title = "Testing HDL on GitHub with Github Actions" date = 2021-02-06T22:58:20-05:00 description = "How I do continuous testing on all FPGA libraries in the hdl-util organization."
+title = "Testing HDL on GitHub with Github Actions" date = 2021-02-06T22:58:20-05:00 description = "How I automatically run tests on all FPGA libraries in the hdl-util organization."
 [taxonomies]
 tags = ["fpga"]
 +++